hsf-training/hsf-training-docker/setup.md

 ```bash
 podman version
 ```
-If it's not available, ask you system administrator to install it for you.
+If it's not available, ask your system administrator to install it for you.

 ### Install Podman on Linux